nathancole17015/cse251-course/week01/prepare.md

 Python allows you to denote part of your code as a critical section.
 A critical section is code that only allows 1 thread to execute at a time.
 That thread will start and finish executing the code before any other thread can execute it.
 [Critical Section webpage](https://en.wikipedia.org/wiki/Critical_section)

-In the figure, 4 threads are tyring to get into the critical section.
+In the figure, 4 threads are trying to get into the critical section.

 ![](synchronizing.jpg)